zachpmanson/notes/notes/Notes/Networks/Internet/Email.md

 [^timezones]: Email clients often don't include the timezone a quote is from, so sometimes it is actually impossible to determine the timeline of a conversation from the context you have
 [^html]: It's formalised for plain text email but not for [[HTML]] email.
 HTML is too powerful for email.
 I would want GFM email, that's my dream amount of formatting.
 Nobody needs `div` in an email.
 [^bcc]: I don't even know how BCC works and I have no plans to.
-[^well]: There's 18 different systems that all might make sense if they were the only system but each mail client does it differently and the underlying quoting mechanism is so dodgy that it can't be trusted so it's better as a user to pretend there is no system.
+[^well]: There's 18 different systems that all might make sense if any one of them was the only system, but each mail client does it differently and the underlying quoting mechanism is so dodgy that it can't be trusted, so as an end users it's better to act as if there there is no system.
 [^references]: Email RFCs say that references header the way to detect whats in a thread, but Gmail apparently doesn't respect this and will make divergent subject lines show as different threads?
 [^link-substitution]: Some companies do link substitution where all external links are replaced with a link forwarding service which.... adds some security maybe?
 Or tracking?
 I've been on the receiving end of these but it's not been policy anywhere I have worked.